VA construction loans: Step-by-step guide

 6. Close the loan

-With all the extra paperwork required to get approval, it can take 45 to 60 days or longer to process a VA construction loan.
-(If you’re purchasing land, you may want to make the seller aware of the expected time frame.)
+With all the extra paperwork required to get approval, it can take 45 to 60 days or longer to process a VA home construction loan.
+(If you got a VA loan for land and construction and you’re purchasing land, you may want to make the seller aware of the expected time frame.)

 After the loan closes, the funds will be disbursed based on the timeline of the project.
 For example, at closing you might receive only the amount needed to complete the lot purchase and your builder might receive a 10 percent advance.
-The balance of the loan goes into a draw or escrow account to be drawn down in installments during construction.
+The balance of the loan goes into a draw or escrow account to be drawn down in installments during construction as milestones are met.

 7. Complete final VA inspection